 Here’s a list of Consul’s notable features:

-- Service Discovery - If you’re a client, you can register a service like MySQL, and additional clients can use Consul to uncover providers of a service using DNS or HTTP.
+- Service Discovery - If you’re a client, you can register a service like MySQL, and additional clients can use Consul to uncover providers of service using DNS or HTTP.

 - Health Checking - You can designate an infinite number of health checks associated with a service or local node.
 This information can be used by an operator to observe the health of a cluster.
 It can also be used to route traffic away from bad hosts.